top of page

 6. Conclusion: Securing a livelihood for students in Germany

 Proof of sufficient means of subsistence is a key criterion for obtaining a student visa.
 This proof is most commonly provided through a blocked account, but alternatively, it can also be provided through declarations of commitment, scholarships, or assets.
 Health insurance and housing situation also play a role.
 VISAGUARD supports international students with all questions regarding financing their studies in Germany.
-Whether it's a blocked account, health insurance, or documentation for the immigration authorities – we help you stay on top of things and start your studies legally compliant.
+Whether it's a blocked account, health insurance, or documentation for the immigration authorities – we help you keep track of everything and start your studies legally compliant.

 bottom of page